bvonkonsky/PerthFuelPrices/README.md

 Further information about Fuel Product choices are available on the [Fuel Watch web site](http://www.fuelwatch.wa.gov.au/fuelwatch/pages/public/contentholder.jspx?key=fuelTypes.html)

+Further information about Fuel Product choices are available on the [Fuel Watch web site](http://www.fuelwatch.wa.gov.au/fuelwatch/pages/public/contentholder.jspx?key=fuelTypes.html)

 Tabs in the interface display the following:

 | Tab        |  Description       |
 |:-----------|:-------------------|
 | Plot       | Plots mean daily fuel price for selected product in the specified date range
-| Summary    | Summarizes the fuel price in Australian Dollers per Litre
+| Summary    | Summarizes the fuel price in Australian Dollars per Litre
 | Retailers  | Retailers selling fuel at the maximum and minimum prices during the specified period
 | Help       | This information file to assist users in using the application